DirkJanJansen/Catering-Point_of_Sale/README.md

 Logon with barcode

-Switching between client by barcodescan for fast switching clients
+Switching between clients by barcodescan for fast switching.

-Employee switching for take over by absent or end worktime.
+Employee switching for take over by absent or ending worktime.

-Product selection by scanning and buttons.
+Product selection by scanning and buttonselect.

 Buttons programmable (also colors) in mainscreen by clicking the productbuttons as admin.

 Stock management included.

-Adding new products possible by generating reserved barcodes for personal use, or scanning by commercial products provided with barcode.
+Adding new products possible by generating barcodes in reserved range, or scanning commercial products.

 *****